AbuBacker-Ameen/csp-header-generator/README.md

   - `-p/--path`: Directory containing HTML files (required).
   - `-f/--file`: File containing the existing CSP header (required).

-**Example Output**: If there’s a mismatch, HashCSP will display a detailed report with:
+**Example Output**: If there's a mismatch, HashCSP will display a detailed report with:

 - A "CSP Mismatch Details" table (limited to 10 differences for large policies).